Topograph

 Registre de Commerce et des Sociétés (RCS)

 The RCS was fully digitised between 2006 and 2007, and today all filings and consultations occur electronically.
 The register is entirely public: anyone can search by company name or registration number and access filed documents in PDF format at no cost.
-Certified extracts and official copies carry a fee.

 Information available through the RCS includes: company name and trade name, registered office address, legal form, RCS registration number and EUID, date of incorporation, share capital, identity of directors, managers, and authorised signatories (with dates of birth and addresses), articles of association, statutory amendments, and annual financial statements.